Frederick W. Leslie

-Fred Weldon Leslie is an American scientist who flew on the NASA STS-73 Space Shuttle mission as a payload specialist.
+Fred Weldon Leslie is a Panamanian-born American scientist who flew on the NASA STS-73 Space Shuttle mission as a payload specialist.

 Background

 Leslie was born on 19 December 1951, in Ancón, Panama.
 He is an instrument-rated commercial pilot with more than 900 hours in various aircraft.
 Leslie graduated from Irving High School, Irving, Texas, in 1970, then received a Bachelor of Science degree in engineering science from The University of Texas in 1974, and a master's degree and Doctor of Philosophy degrees in meteorology with a minor in fluid mechanics from the University of Oklahoma in 1977 and 1979, respectively.
 Leslie served on the American Institute of Aeronautics and Astronautics Fluid Dynamics Technical Committee. he is a member of the American Meteorological Society, Tau Beta Pi, Chi Epsilon Pi, and the United States Parachute Association.
 He holds a World Record as a participant in the 200-person freefall formation set in October 1992.